JheiKrauzer0613/aztec_node_local_machine/README.md

 This means that **even if you set up port forwarding on your own router, incoming connections may still be blocked at the ISP level** because you're not directly exposed to the public internet.

-CGNAT is commonly used for home or mobile internet users, especially when IPv4 addresses are limited.

 ---

 ## Why CGNAT Matters for Running a Node